RajveerNarang/Cypress_Learn/README.md

 # Cypress_Learn
-A Repository used for sole purpose of learning
+A Repository used for sole purpose of learning Cypress